ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 The ISO 8601 Converter helps you convert many different date and time inputs into a clean, canonical ISO 8601 form.
-It also shows related representations such as Unix epoch seconds, milliseconds, UTC strings, local system time, ISO week dates, and ordinal dates.
+It also works as a Unix timestamp to ISO 8601 converter and an ISO 8601 to Unix timestamp converter, showing both Unix epoch seconds and Unix timestamp milliseconds, plus UTC strings, local system time, ISO week dates, and ordinal dates.

-You can paste an ISO 8601 string, a Unix timestamp in seconds or milliseconds, or a human readable date, and the tool will try to detect the format automatically.
-For valid values, it calculates a rich breakdown of the same instant in multiple formats.
+You can paste an ISO 8601 string (including common RFC 3339 timestamps), a Unix timestamp in seconds or milliseconds, or a human readable date, and the tool will try to detect the format automatically.
+For valid values, it calculates a rich breakdown of the same instant in multiple formats, including ISO 8601 to human readable date output and human readable date to ISO 8601 normalization.

 The tool includes a "Quick Converter" mode for single values and a "Batch Process" mode for many lines at once.
 It keeps a recent history in local storage and offers an optional AI insight panel that produces a human friendly narrative around the selected date.

-This converter is aimed at developers, API designers, data engineers, analysts, and anyone who needs to understand or transform dates between ISO 8601, Unix time, and other machine friendly formats.
+This converter is aimed at developers, API designers, data engineers, analysts, and anyone who needs to understand or transform dates between ISO 8601, Unix time, UTC (Zulu time with a Z suffix), timezone offsets like +01:00, and other machine friendly formats.

 ISO 8601 is an international standard for representing dates and times.